Jeditrix/linalg-viz/README.md

 # linalg-viz

-A Python library for visualizing linear algebra concepts.
-Perfect for students learning linear algebra or anyone who wants to see vectors, matrices, and transformations in action.
+A simple to use Python library for visualizing linear algebra concepts.

 ## Features